 Soon after its creation, the bandora began to be listed among the instruments in household inventories, including the most famous houses of England – the Leicesters of Kenilworth, the Cavendishes of Hardwick, and the Kytsons of Hengrave House.
 For a short burst of around 20 years, handwritten household manuscripts of lute music included some solo pieces written for bandora, signifying its use in private entertainment: the lute books of Marsh (c.
 1580) and Dallis (c.
 1583), Dd.2.11 (c.
 1590), British Library Add.
 31392 (c.
 1595), Dd.9.33 (c.
 1600) and the Browne (formerly Braye) bandora and lyra viol manuscript (c.
 1600).

-Foremost of the English composers for solo bandora is the creative and prolific Anonymous, after which comes Anthony Holborne (c.
+Most English bandora solos are anonymous.
+The largest number of pieces by a named author are by Anthony Holborne (c.
 1540–1602), composer, maker of lutes, citterns and bandoras and Queen Elizabeth’s “Gentleman Usher” (as described in Robert Dowland’s Varietie of Lute-Lessons, 1610, though what the term means isn’t clear).
 Two of his 19 surviving bandora pieces are played in the video which begins this article, examples of the distinctive Holborne style.
 Other composers for the instrument include Alfonso Ferrabosco (1543–88), Bolognese musician in the service of Elizabeth I; Francis Cutting (fl. c.
 1573–1603), about whom almost nothing is known, but whose New Hunt for bandora indicates such idiomatic skill on the instrument that there must be some very fine lost pieces; and the same can be said for the lost pieces of Richard Alison (fl. c.
 1580–1606), whose bandora parts in consort are exemplary creations.
 There are lutenist-composers, such as John Johnson (c.
 1540–94), John Dowland (?1563–1626), and Thomas Robinson (c.
 1560–1610), who did not compose for the bandora, but whose solo lute pieces were anonymously transposed for it in private manuscripts.

 The bandora was used in public entertainment, too.
 In 1566, only 4 or 5 years after its creation, it is listed for playing incidental theatrical music in the play, Jocasta, “doleful & straunge noyse of violles, Cythre, Bandurion and such like … sounde for the dumme show”, which shows that it soon became established as an integral part of the broken consort.
 The broken or mixed consort, different instrument types playing together, otherwise known as the English consort, was a mixture of blown, plucked and bowed instruments, typically treble viol or violin, lute, tenor flute or tenor recorder, cittern, bandora, and bass viol.
 The bandora played a double role in providing what came to be known as basso continuo or continuo, performed by a group who together can play both chordally and in the bass register to realise the music’s harmonic structure.
 Since the bandora can play both chordally and in the bass, then with the cittern it formed a pair of chordal plucked wire instruments at different pitches, and together with the bass viol it performed the plucked and bowed bass.